-You will need only six ingredients – fresh blackberries, sugar, mint, lime, white rum, and soda water.
-Plus ice.
+- Fresh blackberries – add the freshness and juiciness.
 While fresh fruit and berries for mojito are always the best choice, I would say you can also go with frozen blackberries – in my humble opinion, freezing do not affect much their flavour and texture.
+Just be sure to thaw them in advance.

 More Mojito Ideas

-I hope you like this Blackberry Mojito Cocktail Recipe, and you will give it a try soon.
+I hope you like this Blackberry Mojito cocktail, and you will give it a try soon.
 If you try it, let me know in this post or send me an Instagram message or share you photos adding the hashtag #havocinthekitchen.

 Cheers!